kjnh10/ExcelLikeVim/README.md

 It's now under developing so

 # Installation
-Download *the latest vimx.xlam* file from this page.
+Go to the [releases page](https://github.com/kojinho10/ExcelLikeVim/releases/tag/v2.2), download *the latest vimx.xlam* file.
 Then register vimx.xlam as Excel addin.

 That's all.